ThePicklenat0r/templates/azp/hassio-addons/README.md

   **var** | **Description**
   --- | ---
-  gitAddonRepo | URL to the github repository that contains your repository.json file.
-These templates will probably not work if it is in the same file as your addon's code. gitAddonBeta | URL to the GitHub repository used for beta builds.
-This will be used if the release has a "b" in the name. (e.g. 1.0b0) (Optional: if not set, all releases will be published to the repository defined in gitAddonRepo. gitAddonRepoShort | Just the name of the repository used in gitAddonRepo and gitAddonBeta githubToken | Personal Access token for GitHub (create a new one for each project) gitUserEmail | The email associated with your GitHub account gitUserName | Your name in friendly format e.g. John Doe
+  gitAddonRepo | GitHub repository that contains your repository.json file.
+These templates will probably not work if it is in the same file as your addon's code.
+This should be the name only. gitAddonRepoBeta | GitHub repository used for beta builds.
+This will be used if the release has a "b" in the name. (e.g. 1.0b0) (Optional: if not set, all releases will be published to the repository defined in gitAddonRepo. gitAddonRepoShort | Just the name of the repository used in gitAddonRepo and gitAddonBeta githubToken | Personal Access token for GitHub (create a new one for each project) gitUserEmail | The email associated with your GitHub account gitUser | Your GitHub username gitUserName | Your name in friendly format e.g. John Doe